A child washes hands with soap after visiting a

 “We make follow-ups to ensure that households are embracing the campaign.
 However, hand washing coverage is still low.
 We still need to change people’s mind set,” he says.

-Religious leaders are implementing this project in five Catholic and five Anglican parishes in the district.
+are implementing this project in five Catholic and five Anglican parishes in

 The Catholic parishes include Kitagwenda, Mahyoro, Kichwamba, Kicheche and Holy Trinity.
 The Anglican parishes include Ntuntu, Nyakasenyi, Kichwamba, Kibumbi and Nkoma.